Online Adaptation to Label Distribution Shift: Conclusion

 We presented a rigorous framework for studying online label shift adaptation, which addresses limitations in prior work on offline label shift.
 Under our framework, we showed that it is possible to obtain unbiased estimates of the expected 0-1 loss and its gradient without observing a single label at test time.
 This reduction enables the application of classical techniques from online learning to define practical adaptation algorithms.
 We showed that these algorithms admit rigorous theoretical guarantees on performance, while at the same time perform very well empirically and can adapt to a variety of challenging label shift scenarios.

-Although we focused on re-weighting algorithms for online label shift adaptation in this paper, the reduction presented in \autoref{sec:framework} technically enables a larger set of solutions.
+One potential future work is to relax Assumption \ref{hyp:convex} to weak convexity assumption.
+With this relaxation, one needs to take a closer look to online learning techniques and applies it into the online label shift problem with the reduction introduced in this paper and potential additional reduction.
+Another extension is that we focused on re-weighting algorithms for online label shift adaptation in this paper, the reduction presented in \autoref{sec:framework} technically enables a larger set of solutions.
 Indeed, one possible future direction is to directly apply OGD to update the base classifier $f_0$, which may further improve the adaptation algorithm's performance.
-Another extension is to apply more sophisticated online learning techniques such as Follow The Perturbed Leader and Follow The Regularized Leader~\cite{mcmahan2017survey}.
-Understanding the trade-offs that various online learning techniques exhibit for label shift adaptation can be a crucial steps towards developing practical solutions to address test-time distribution shift.

 \begin{ack} RW and KQW are supported by grants from the National Science Foundation NSF (III-1618134, III-1526012, IIS-1149882, and IIS-1724282), the Bill and Melinda Gates Foundation, and the Cornell Center for Materials Research with funding from the NSF MRSEC program (DMR-1719875), and SAP America. \end{ack}